datreeio/datree/examples/Siddhu-Custom-Policies-/README.md

 `nodeSelector:
    disktype: ssd`
 ### When this rule is failing?
-If the `nodeSelector` key is missing from the spec section:
+If the `nodeSelector` key is missing from the template.spec section:
 ```
 kind: Deployment
 spec: